-A sampling of Wake Forest University School of Law LL.M. alumni who were sponsored by these international foundations are:
+A few of the Wake Forest University School of Law LL.M. alumni who were sponsored by these international foundations are:

 Ford Foundation Scholars

-Mr. Yue earned a LL.B. in Economic Law from Northwest University of Political Science and Law and was a Labor Arbitrator in the Arbitration Committee of Labor Disputes in Kuitun City before come to Wake Forest University School of Law as a Ford Foundation scholar.
-Under his leadership, the Arbitration Committee was honored by the Chinese Ministry of Labor and Social Security.
-Xiaoyong is now a Counselor at Zhongyin Law Firm in Beijing.
+Xiaoyong Yue (China): Mr. Yue earned a LL.B. in Economic Law from Northwest University of Political Science and Law and was a Labor Arbitrator in the Arbitration Committee of Labor Disputes in Kuitun City prior to coming to Wake Forest Law as a Ford Foundation scholar.
+Xiaoyong is currently a Counselor at Zhongyin Law Firm, Beijing.

-Mr. Chen earned a Bachelor of Law degree in International Law from East China University of Politics and Law in Shanghai.
-After completing the LL.M. program at Wake Forest University, he returned to his position as a judge in the Haikou Maritime Court of China.
-Mr. Chen is now an Attorney at Law at Jinmao Partners Law Firm in Shanghai.
+Bing Chen (Shanghai, China): Mr. Chen earned a Bachelor of Law degree in International Law from East China University of Politics and Law in Shanghai.
+After completing the LL.M. program at Wake Forest Law, he returned to his position as a judge in the Haikou Maritime Court of China.
+After leaving the court, he joined Jinmao Partners Law Firm, Shanghai.

 Muskie Foundation Scholars

-Before graduating with a LL.B. from Kostanay State University, Mr. Kussainov earned a first diploma in law and a Certificate in Management from Sarykol College.
-He was an attorney with “Urickoe MTS Ltd.” in Kazakhstan before coming to WFU.
-Since earning an LL.M. degree, Mr. Kussainov has worked as a Staff Attorney at TengizChevroil Ltd., a Chevron affiliate.
+Bakhytzhan Kussainov (Kazakhstan): Before graduating with a LL.B. from Kostanay State University, Mr. Kussainov earned a first diploma in law and a Certificate in Management from Sarykol College.
+He was an attorney with “Urickoe MTS Ltd.” in Kazakhstan prior to coming to Wake Forest Law and since earning his LL.M. degree, Mr. Kussainov has worked as a Staff Attorney at TengizChevroil Ltd., a Chevron affiliate.

-Ms. Kuzyaeva was a Field Finance Director for a humanitarian non-governmental agency (NGO), Shelter for Life.
+Tatiana Kuzyaeva (Tajikistan): Prior to attending Wake Forest Law, Ms. Kuzyaeva was a Field Finance Director for a humanitarian non-governmental agency (NGO), Shelter for Life.
 She graduated from the Tax Legal Institute in Dushanbe, Tajikistan with a diploma in law and tax.
-After receiving her LL.M. degree, Ms. Kuzyaeva returned to Tajikistan and accepted a position with an NGO as Field Finance Director for Shelter for Life.
+After receiving her LL.M. degree, Ms. Kuzyaeva returned to Tajikistan and her position as Field Finance Director for Shelter for Life.

-Before coming to Wake Forest to earn a LL.M. degree, Ms. Kvartskhava received her law degree from Tbilisi State University.
+Ketevan Kvartskhava (Tbilisi, Georgia): Before coming to Wake Forest to earn a LL.M. degree, Ms. Kvartskhava received her law degree from Tbilisi State University.
 She is currently a Partner at BLC (Business and Legal Consulting), a law firm in Tbilisi.
-Ms. Kvartskhava was also elected by the Georgian Bar Association to be a member of the Ethics Committee.
+Ms. Kvartskhava was elected to be a member of the Ethics Committee by the Georgian Bar Association .

 Palestinian Rule of Law Scholars

-When Mr. Assaf began his LL.M. studies, he was the Regional Manager of the Legal Department of Cairo-Amman Bank, where he returned after graduation.
-He received his M.A. degree in Law at Birzeit University “with distinction.”
-Muhanad and Ameed Anani, also a WFU alumnus, founded Ittqan Consulting Services, the largest and most prestigious law firm in the West Bank.
-Muhanad is lead partner in many multi-national legal transactions in the Middle East.
+Muhanad Assaf (Ramallah, Palestine): Prior to starting his LL.M. studies, Mr. Assaf was Regional Manager of the Legal Department of Cairo-Amman Bank, where he returned after graduation.
+He received his M.A. degree in Law at Birzeit University “with distinction”.
+In conjunction with Ameed Anani, also a WFU alumnus, Mr. Assaf founded Ittqan Consulting Services, one of the largest and most prestigious law firm in the West Bank.
 He also teaches Moot Court, Banking Law, and Business Organizations at Birzeit University, his alma mater.

-Mr. Nasrallah served as the Chief Prosecutor of West Bank, Palestine.
-He received his B.A. in Public Law with an emphasis on international law and international relations from the University of Muhammad I in Morocco.
-He also holds a Masters degree in law from Birzeit University.
-Mr. Nasrallah is a Rule of Law Contractor for the United States Institute of Peaceand a Consultant for the Social and Economic Group of the World Bank.
+Yousef Nasrallah (Palestine): Prior to earning his LL.M. degree, Mr. Nasrallah served as the Chief Prosecutor of West Bank, Palestine.
+He received his B.A. in Public Law with an emphasis on international law and international relations from the University of Muhammad I in Morocco and a Masters degree in law from Birzeit University.
+Mr. Nasrallah is currently a Rule of Law Contractor for the United States Institute of Peace and a Consultant for the Social and Economic Group of the World Bank.

-Mr. Anani is the Deputy Director of the Legal Department of the Cairo Amman Bank in Palestine, a Founder and Senior Partner of Ittqan Consulting Services, and a lecturer in the law department of Birzeit University.
-Mr. Anani teaches Introduction to Law and Lawyering Skills at Birzeit.
+Ameed Anani (Ramallah, Palestine): Mr. Anani is currently the Deputy Director of the Legal Department of the Cairo Amman Bank in Palestine, a Founder and Senior Partner of Ittqan Consulting Services, and a lecturer in the law department of Birzeit University where he teaches Introduction to Law and Lawyering Skills.
 He received his B.A. and M.A. degrees in Law from Amman National University and Birzeit University, respectively.

-Ms. Vukatana received her law degree from the University of Tirana.
-She was an attorney with Wolf Theiss after graduating from WFU’s LL.M.
-Program.
+Rezarte Vukatana (Albania): Ms. Vukatana received her law degree from the University of Tirana.
+She was an attorney with Wolf Theiss after graduating from WFU’s LL.M. program.
 She is now a Ph.D. candidate and participant in the Research Studentship Project at the University of Westminster.